simka1911/css-methodologies-comparison/README.md

     * Width, height, padding, margin, overflow
   * Skin refers to element’s visual features
     * Colors, fonts, gradients, shadows

-* **Separate container and content**
-  * Content is placed inside container and shouldn’t be dependent of it
-    * Object should look the same, wherever it’s placed
-  * Containers are mostly represented by structure classes
-  * No need to override styles

 Usage:
 ```css
     /* Separate structure and skin/design */